 Many schools have wonderful policies, clear timetables and curriculum overviews, but when asked ‘how do you know this happens?’ struggle to answer.
 Often, this is down to a lack of subject leader time to find out.
 OFSTED’s decision to focus on ‘deep dives’ into curriculum areas mean subject leaders need to keep informed about the day to day running of their subject.
 Leaders need time to see what is happening in their subject, finding out whether aspects of the school’s reading curriculum are being done; the consistency of approach and the impact of teaching on children’s learning.

 I often suggest Reading leaders focus on one small element of their curriculum each week to keep this manageable, e.g. How is Reading for Pleasure promoted within Nursery?
 Or Which set of phonemes are Reception working on, does this follow our expected progression?

 From this knowledge comes understanding, and the power to change practice.
 We will be looking at monitoring for impact in our second Literacy Leader Network on 13th February.
-Find out more or to book a place on our website.
+To find out more or book a place, please visit our Training Courses page.